Tuition, Financial Aid & Fellowships

 The IUPUI Office of Student Financial Services assists students in applying for federal financial aid resources, including Federal Direct Unsubsidized and Graduate PLUS Loans.
 The office also offers useful tools to help students estimate their costs, manage their finances, and prepare for loan repayment.
 Contact firstname.lastname@example.org for additional information about federal aid options available to graduate nursing students.

-Scholarship Central is IUPUI's online resource for scholarship applications and information from the Office of Student Scholarships.
-This site contains comprehensive information on IUPUI scholarships, including departmental and school-based scholarships, as well as general campus-wide scholarships.
-It also provides information on how to search for scholarship information elsewhere on the web.
+You can find information about applying for IUPUI scholarships on Student Central.
+This site contains comprehensive information on how to apply for campus-wide and school-based scholarships, as well as provides information on how to search for scholarship information elsewhere on the web.

 IUPUI Graduate Office